 CV Builder app

-The CV Builder app allows people with learning difficulties and disabilities to showcase their skills, experience and achievements.
+Our award-winning CV Builder app allows people with learning difficulties and disabilities to more easily showcase their skills, experience and achievements.

-The app gives students the option to select key words to describe themselves; soft, personal skills such as ‘I am kind and caring’, and also specific skills they have gained in their curriculum pathway area.
-Users will also be able to show mock interview videos, references and upload certificates and photos.
+The CV Builder app gives students the option to select key words to describe themselves.
+Soft, personal skills such as ‘I am kind and caring’ are included, and also specific skills they have gained in their curriculum area.
+Users can upload mock interview videos and references as well as certificates and photos.

 How the CV Builder benefits employers

-The app generates a personalised digital CV that users can share with a potential employer or work placement provider.
-The CV contains the uploaded images and links to video content.
-It will be a really valuable tool for users to show employers what they can do, when they might find it difficult to explain during an interview situation.
+The app generates a personalised digital CV that users share with a potential employer or work placement provider.
+The CV contains uploaded images, and links to video content.
+CV Builder is valuable tool to show employers what users can do – particularly when they might find it difficult to verbalise their skills and experience during an interview situation.

-CVs will be sent direct to the prospective employer via the app.
+CVs are sent direct to the prospective employer via the app.
 Here’s what Heather Noble of Salt Solutions thought of the CV Builder app: